zaritskylab/SLGC-tissue-similarity-and-grading/README.md

 ## Repository contents
 This repository contains code for the tissue similarity and grading of DESI human glioma nanobiopsy part of the paper "Nondestructive Spatial Lipidomics for Glioma Classification".

-[Main Python file](./main.py) - contains the main code to run the processing, correlation and classification analysis.
+[Main Python file](./main.py) - contains the main code to run the processing, correlation and classification analysis for the DESI human glioma nanobiopsy.

 [Processing folder](./processing) - contains the processing code.